By hannah hollinger

-A common question posed to veterinary professionals and nutritionists is, “can dogs eat rice?” and the answer is yes.
-While the belief of some is that the canine is strictly a carnivore, veterinarians are quick to point out that our furry friends are indeed, omnivores.
+A common question veterinary professionals and nutritionists receive from pet parents is, “Can dogs eat rice?”
+The answer is yes.
+While some may think that canines are strictly carnivores, veterinarians are quick to point out that our furry friends are omnivores.
+Dogs need a balanced diet of both plant and animal food sources — too much meat protein can cause kidney and liver problems.

 Like when introducing any new food to your canine buddy, start small.
 Depending on the size of your pup, of course, add a teaspoon or a tablespoon of the cooked grain to their regular serving of food.
 Your dog can eat cooked rice every day, but remember there has to be a balance of the nutrients your companion needs, which are protein, fat from meat or oil, calcium, essential fatty acids, and carbohydrates.